dhernandd/vind_old/README.md

 D. Hernandez, L. Paninski and J. Cunningham; *Variational Inference for Nonlinear Dynamics*, accepted for the Time Series Workshop at NIPS 2017.

-# Tutorial.

-A jupyter notebook is provided in the notebooks folder, as well as some test data on which the code can be run.

 # Installation

 You will need the bleeding edge versions of the follwing packages: